-There are some beautiful fabrics for sale in Liberia as well as carvings, paintings and jewelry.
+There are some beautiful fabrics for sale in Liberia as well as carvings, paintings and jewellery.
 If you plan on taking gifts home please consider your financial needs for this.
-A mask can cost from $10 – $30, fabric $10 – $25, paintings $14 – $100 US dollars.
+A mask can cost from $10 – $30, fabric $10 for 3 yards, paintings $25 – $100 US dollars.

 It is strongly recommended that you contact your physician or travel clinic 8 -10 weeks prior to your planned departure.
 Be sure to have on hand all necessary prescription medications to cover your time away.
 Review your current health insurance regarding coverage for illnesses/accidents occurring outside of Canada or the US.
 Verify that your insurance will cover emergency medical evacuation by air ambulance.
 Bring with you the phone and fax number of your physician and health insurance company.
 If you have any drug or food allergies, bring medication and documentation as needed.